 Even cats treated with our brand can experience relapse.
 We have treated thousands of cats, and our calculations show that the percentage of cats who relapse when following our treatment recommendations is 2.6%.
 [Read: How we have treated 1000 cats with FIP and what we have learned.]

 However, we often receive inquiries from cat owners whose cats have relapsed after being treated with another brand.
 They may have lost faith in their former brand or want to try a different one to prevent future relapses.
 Many of the cats that come to us for help after relapse were initially treated with Oral GS-441524.
 [Read: Are Oral Pills Effective Against Feline Infectious Peritonitis (FIP)?]

-Even after treating 1000+ cats, we are still amazed at the size and weight of modern cats that have grown up eating formulated diets.
-It is not rare to receive photos and videos of 5, 6, even 7kg cats.
-For larger cats, injections using 15mg/ml can be difficult and painful.
+Despite treating over 1000 cats, we continue to be surprised by the size and weight of modern cats that have been raised on formulated diets.
+It is not uncommon for us to receive photos and videos of cats weighing 5, 6, or even 7 kilograms.
+For cats that are larger in size, administering injections using 15mg/ml can be a challenging and painful process.

 Using 15mg/ml, one injection requires 3.33ml

 Based on the calculations provided earlier, it is evident that the 20mg/ml formulation necessitates injecting 0.83ml less per dosage.
 To those who are not well-versed in subcutaneous injections, injecting 0.83ml of fluid into an average-sized cat can be quite a substantial amount.